Data format

 .

-and an artificially introduced merge
+as well as an artificially introduced merge

 operation used to combine outputs

-from the subprograms into one final outputs.
+from the subroutines into one final output.

 version: v1